What is plastic injection moulding?

 Children’s toys are another product category that often use injection moulding to mass-produce products.
 The boom in popularity of plastic children’s toys emerged after WWII when plastic dolls became available across the market.
 In the 1940s, Fisher-Price came to the forefront of producing plastic toys.
 In the late 1950s, the barbie doll hit the market with incredible success.
 The ‘playability’ factor of plastic material became a primary factor in leading the action figure and doll toy lines.

-When manufactured to high quality, plastic was found to be far more robust and safer for children to play with, and soon plastic toys would lead the market for decades to come.
-The 70s saw more creative toys hit the market, that utilised the literal flexibility of plastic to create more inventive products such as playdough.
-In 1974, arguably the most longstanding popular children’s toy, LEGO was invented by Danish inventor Ole Kirk Christiansen.
+When manufactured to high quality, plastic was far more robust and safer for children to play with, and soon plastic toys would lead the market for decades to come.
+The 70s saw more creative toys hit the market that utilised the literal flexibility of plastic to create more innovative products such as playdough.
+In 1974, arguably the most longstanding popular children’s toy, LEGO, was invented by Danish inventor Ole Kirk Christiansen.